jgbarah/evaluating-foss-projects/kinds.md

 These are just examples: many other actions are possible.
 But usually, we can classify their results in two cathegories:

 * Qualitative evaluations.
 They produce a description of the quality of the evaluated characteristic.
 * Quantitative evaluations.
 They produce a quantitative description of the evaluated characteristic.
 It can be for example a number, or a grade in a scale.
+An extreme case of quantitative evaluation is when a boolean value ("true" or "false") is used: labels are a good example of this kind of evaluation.

 Qualitative evaluations can be converted into quantitative ones but using the descriptions to select from a scale of valuers.
 That allows for easier comparison, but usually some information is lost, the kind of shadows and details that qualitative descriptions provide.